Gaby Roslin: Early life

 Roslin, daughter of former BBC radio announcer Clive Roslin, was born and raised in London.
 Her family is Jewish.
-Her family is from Zimbabwe.
+She attended the Guildford School of Acting.

 Career

 Television

-Roslin first presented Hippo on the Superchannel and then Motormouth on ITV from 1989 until 1992.
+Roslin began as a children's television presenter.
+She first presented Hippo on the Superchannel and then Motormouth on ITV from 1989 until 1992.
 At the end of that show, she was approached by Planet 24 to present their new early-morning programme The Big Breakfast alongside Chris Evans on Channel 4.
 Evans left the show in 1994 and Roslin continued with his replacement, Mark Little, until 1996.
-In her last year on the show, she also fronted the National Egg Awareness Campaign.
 Following her departure, she hosted The Gaby Roslin Show for Channel 4.